 Aaron Sullivan, a distinguished engineer at Rackspace states the two main reasons they were in favor of Power is

-“that it is a good, high-performance CPU, and the other is that Moore’s Law alone can no longer deliver sufficient gains from one generation of processor to the next”.
+“that it is a good, high-performance central processing unit, and the other is that Moore’s Law alone can no longer deliver sufficient gains from one generation of processor to the next”.

 The saying goes, “competition brings out the best in products”.
 With IMB’s Power9, Intel is going to have its work cut out for them if they want to continue domination for the chip processor market.